Skillet (band): Ardent and breakthrough (2003–2010)

 Skillet's seventh album, Awake, contains twelve songs and was released on August 25, 2009.
 It charted at No. 2 on the Billboard top 200 selling around 68,000 units in its first week.
 "Monster" was released as a single on July 14, 2009.
 Contrary to popular belief, John Cooper stated that "Hero" was not the album's lead single.
 It was, however, released as a single in March 2010.
 They also released a deluxe version with the extra songs "Dead Inside" and "Would It Matter", along with the original, radio edit of "Monster" that does not have the distorted growl as in the single and in the CD.
 A remix on "Monster" was featured on one of their popular podcasts.
 The song "Hero" was used in the publicizing of the first football game of the 2009 NFL season between the Pittsburgh Steelers and Tennessee Titans, and the song "Monster" was used in the episode "Jason: The Pretty-Boy Bully" on MTV's Bully Beatdown.

-"Monster" was the theme song for the WWE event WWE Hell in a Cell, while the song "Hero" was the theme song for WWE Tribute to the Troops and Royal Rumble 2010, as well as both songs being included on the official soundtrack for the WWE video game WWE SmackDown vs. Raw 2010.
-"Monster" would also become the theme song for the AHL team the Lake Erie Monsters in Cleveland, Ohio, being played in the player intros and after a Lake Erie goal, and serves as the opening theme of the Fresno Monsters of Fresno, California.
-"Monster" was aired at the beginning of several ACC football games on Raycom Sports during the 2009 season.
+"Monster" was the theme song for the WWE event WWE Hell in a Cell, while the song "Hero" was the theme song for WWE Tribute to the Troops and Royal Rumble 2010.
+Both songs were included on the official soundtrack for the WWE video game WWE SmackDown vs. Raw 2010.
+"Monster" also became the theme song for the AHL team the Cleveland Monsters, being played in the player intros and after a Cleveland goal, and it serves as the opening theme of the Fresno Monsters of Fresno, California.
+The song was aired at the beginning of several ACC football games on Raycom Sports during the 2009 season.
 In the first week of April 2010, "Monster" was released for the Rock band music store in Rock Band 2.
-It also tied the record for highest-charting Christian album on the Billboard 200 with Underoath's 2006 release Define the Great Line and Casting Crowns' 2007 release The Altar and the Door, as all three albums debuted at No. 2.
+Awake also tied the record for highest-charting Christian album on the Billboard 200 with Underoath's 2006 release Define the Great Line and Casting Crowns's 2007 release The Altar and the Door; all three albums debuted at No. 2.